Background pattern

 • Strong heartbeats (palpitations).

-• Sweating, skin rash.
+• Sweating, skin rash

-• Nervousness, agitation, restlessness, emotional lability, anxiety.
+• Nervousness, agitation, restlessness, emotional lability, anxiety

-• Fever, general feeling of illness.
+• Fever, general malaise

 Uncommon (affect less than 1 in 100 people)